 In accordance with the State Pollution Discharge Elimination System (SPDES) General Permit for Construction Activities (GP-0-20-001), the Certificate Holders will maintain copies of the Notice of Intent (NOI), NOI acknowledgment letter, SWPPP, and any inspection reports submitted in conjunction with this permit and records, or all data used to complete the NOI to be covered by this permit for a period of at least five years from the date that the site is finally stabilized.
-More detail on MS4 communities within Segment 8 is provided in Section 6.
+An MS4 is located within the boundaries of one of the municipalities where Segment 11 is located.
+More detail is provided in Section 6.